scaleoutsystems/fedn/README.rst

 -  **Secure by design.** FL clients do not need to open any ingress ports.
 Industry-standard communication protocols (gRPC) and token-based authentication and RBAC (JWT) provides flexible integration in a range of production environments.

 -  **Cloud native.** By following cloud native design principles, we ensure a wide range of deployment options including private cloud and on-premise infrastructure.
+Reference deployment here: https://fedn.scaleoutsystems.com.

 -  **Scalability and resilience.** Multiple aggregation servers (combiners) can share the workload.
 FEDn seamlessly recover from failures in all critical components and manages intermittent client-connections.